Last updated on

 Note: There may be more places in Connecticut you need to contact.

-After you’ve researched and obtained the proper licenses and permits, you can then proceed to the next lesson: Taxes.
+After you’ve researched and obtained the proper licenses and permits, you can then proceed to the next lesson: Connecticut LLC taxes.